 How Do You Subtract Whole Numbers

 Imagine you're a baker with 27 cupcakes, ready to make someone's day.
+Or picture you're saving up for a new video game that costs $65.
+So naturally, these everyday scenarios require a fundamental math skill: subtracting whole numbers.
+Which means how much more money do you need?
 Suddenly, a customer comes in and buys 12 of them.
-How many cupcakes do you have left?
-Or picture you're saving up for a new video game that costs $65.
+Here's the thing — how many cupcakes do you have left?
 You've already saved $42.
-How much more money do you need?
-These everyday scenarios require a fundamental math skill: subtracting whole numbers.
 Subtraction isn't just about numbers on a page; it's a tool we use constantly to understand quantities, differences, and what remains after taking something away.

 Subtracting whole numbers is a basic arithmetic operation that determines the difference between two numbers.
 It involves taking away a certain quantity (the subtrahend) from another quantity (the minuend) to find the remaining amount (the difference).
 Mastering this skill is crucial for everyday calculations, problem-solving, and building a strong foundation for more advanced mathematical concepts.
 This article will explore the mechanics of subtraction, various methods for performing it, its applications in daily life, and tips for teaching and learning this essential skill effectively.